camelinaction/camelinaction2/chapter17/cluster-quartz2/README.md

     mvn compile exec:java -P init

+The SQL script to initialize the Postgres database is located in the `tables_postgres.sql` file.
+You can find SQL scripts for other databases that Quartz supports if you download Quartz from its website (http://www.quartz-scheduler.org/) and unzip the download and look in the `doc/dbTables` directory.

 #### Running Camel

 When the database is up and running its ready to accept connections on port 5432 and because